Bernoulli sums and R\'enyi entropy inequalities: Introduction

 Let us outline the contents of the paper.
-In Section \ref{sec: Bernoulli Sums} we derive $L^p$ bounds for the characteristic function of a Bernoulli random variable in terms of its variance using a distributional argument due to \cite{NP00}.
+In Section \ref{sec: Bernoulli Sums} we derive $L^p$ bounds for the characteristic function of a Bernoulli random variable in terms of its variance using a distributional argument .
 Then, we give a general theorem for the extension of such inequalities to independent sums.
-In Section \ref{sec: Renyi entropy inequalities} we demonstrate how the characteristic function bounds of Section \ref{sec: Bernoulli Sums} can be used to deliver sharp comparisons between the R\'enyi entropy and the variance for variables with distributions in the closure of the Poisson-Binomial.
+In Section \ref{sec: Renyi entropy inequalities} we demonstrate how the characteristic function bounds of Section \ref{sec: Bernoulli Sums} can be used to deliver sharp comparisons between the R\'enyi entropy and the variance for variables with distributions in the closure of the Bernoulli sums.
 It is also demonstrated that such bounds cannot be achieved for the case that $\alpha = 1$ by a counter example.
-In Section \ref{sec: min-EPI} we develop the functional analytic tools to reduce the problem of a min-EPI for general random variables to a min-EPI of variables consisting only of Bernoulli and Uniform distributions.
-In addition, an extension of the inequality to $\mathbb{Z}^n$ is given, as well as reversals and sharpenings of the min-EPI in the case that the $X_i$ are Poisson-Binomial.
-In Section \ref{sec: littlewood-offord problem}, the Littlewood-Offord problem is introduced, and its reduction to Poisson-Binomial variables is given.
-The bounds for the min-Entropy of a Poisson-Binomial in terms of its variance are applied, and then it is shown that these results can be extended to deliver R\'enyi bounds on an entropic Littlewood-Offord problem.
+In Section \ref{sec: min-EPI} we develop the functional analytic tools to reduce the problem of a min-EPI for general random variables to a min-EPI of variables consisting only of Bernoulli and uniform distributions.
+In addition, reversals and sharpenings of the min-EPI in the case that the $X_i$ are Bernoulli sums.
+In Section \ref{sec: littlewood-offord problem}, the Littlewood-Offord problem is introduced, and its reduction to Bernoulli sums is given.
+The bounds for the min-Entropy of a Bernoulli sum in terms of its variance are applied, and then it is shown that these results can be extended to deliver R\'enyi bounds on an entropic Littlewood-Offord problem.
 Some proofs are suppressed to the appendix.